chusan17/yold-system/README.md

 YOLO needs unique dataset format, so you need to create dataset for YOLO with [this labeling tool](https://github.com/tzutalin/labelImg) before training.
 <br>

-**Inference is performed only in Jetson which means no necessary Internet connection during Real-Time detection.**
+**Inference is performed only in Jetson which means no necessary Internet connection during Real-Time Detection.**
 <br>
 ※ Notification to your LINE (SNS) account introduced below needs WiFi for API call.
 <br>

-### Hardwares
+### Hardware
 - Jetson Nano 2GB
 - USB-C power supply (5V 3A)
 - Webcam (Logicool C525n)